Gaurab1809/Gaurab1809/README.md

 # 💫 About Me:
-I am A. K. M. Masudur Rahman, a Computer Science and Engineering student from Bangladesh with a strong passion for research and real-world problem solving.
+I am A. K. M. Masudur Rahman, a final year Computer Science and Engineering student from Bangladesh with a strong passion for research and real-world problem solving.
 My primary interests lie in Artificial Intelligence, Machine Learning, Natural Language Processing (NLP), and Image Processing, with a particular focus on computer vision and applied machine learning for social good.
 I actively engage in research-driven projects involving image processing, NLP, custom dataset creation, rigorous model evaluation, and experimental analysis using real-world data.
 Alongside my research work, I am a skilled web and software developer who enjoys building complete applications from scratch and designing original, well-structured systems to support research and practical deployment.
 My long-term goal is to publish journal-quality research, develop impactful AI solutions for local and global challenges, and grow as a researcher and engineer contributing to domains such as education, transportation, and public safety.

 # 🌐 Socials: